RockLi/guava/README.md

 | guava     |  18799.11 | Memory Leak |

-The reason why this testing guava didn't win Go is due to some known but unfixed bugs in guava, I will fix that soon and rerun the testing.
+The reason why this time of testing guava didn't win Go is due to some known but unfixed bugs in guava, I will fix that soon and rerun the testing.

 After basic features are finished, I will focus on the optimization part, continously to improve the performance.
 To be honest, there're lots of places in guava can be optimized.